zzzzzzzs/Iris/README.md

 # Iris
-Iris is a fast computing framework
+Iris is a fast computing framework.